KnownStormChaser/master-weather-model-list/models/nwp_models/global/eu/aifs-single.md

 ---

-## Open questions / pending verification
-- **Whether `q` at 10 hPa is a deliberate omission or an oversight** — the v2 changelog's list of variables receiving the new level excludes humidity, which is consistent with deliberate, but ECMWF does not say so explicitly.
-Worth confirming alongside the other ECMWF queries accumulating in the [IFS](./ifs.md#open-questions--pending-verification) and [IFS ENS](../../../ensemble_models/global/eu/ifs-ens.md#open-questions--pending-verification) entries.

----

 ## Verification record
 Established on **2026-07-30** by direct inspection rather than from documentation:
 - Directory enumeration of `aifs-single` across the 00z, 06z and 12z cycles for stream inventory, step lists and forecast horizons at every cycle